Aims & objectives of the JHGS Careers programme

 Careers, education, apprenticeship and training opportunities received from local companies are publicised to students and their parents via the JHGS weekly bulletins.

-Local labour market information is available via the school website, Fast Tomato and Eclipse.
+Local labour market information is available via the school website and Morrisby Careers.

 JHGS Careers contacts